The City of Providence is committed to fair housing and equal opportunity for all citizens.

 Section 504 provides that no qualified individual with a disability should, only by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.

 For more information, such as learning how to file a complaint, click here.

 The City of Providence provides equal access to its services and offices.
 Services animals are welcome in its public facilities, and a TTY phone line (680-5220) is available for the hearing and/or speech impaired.

 Click here for more information.

 Limited English Proficiency (LEP)

-The City of Providence provides translation services in 19 languages for its website, and will provide translation services for public hearings for any request made with at least 48 hour notice.
+The City of Providence provides translation services in six languages for its website and will provide translation services for public hearings for any request made with at least 48-hour notice.

-The City is currently conducting an analysis of its services to the Limited English Proficient (LEP), and will generate a comprehensive report with activities that can be conducted to increase accessibility to City facilities, services, and information for individuals who have a limited ability to read, speak, write, or understand English.
+The City is recently conducted an analysis of its services to the Limited English Proficient (LEP), and is generating a comprehensive report on activities that can be conducted to increase accessibility to City facilities, services, and information for individuals who have a limited ability to read, speak, write, or understand English.